intuit/mlctl/examples/1-sklearn-tree-aws/README.md

     mlctl deploy start -c deploy.yaml
     ```

-    This will host the prediction function on your local machine
-    identically to how it would be hosted in sagemaker.

 2. Test the endpoint

 Find the name of the endpoint by checking the logs.
 The patterns is XXXXXXXXX, and replace the `endpoint_name_value` below with the SageMaker provided endpoint name.